 A vulnerability in X.Org libX11 could allow an unauthenticated, remote attacker to execute arbitrary code on a targeted system.

-The vulnerability is due to insufficient boundary checks by the affected software.
-An attacker could exploit this vulnerability by sending a request that submits malicious input to a targeted system.
-A successful exploit could trigger an out-of-bounds memory write condition, which the attacker could use to execute arbitrary code on the system.
+The vulnerability exists because the affected software client running on the target system improperly handles responses from end-user-controlled server instances.
+An attacker could exploit this vulnerability by sending a response that submits malicious input to the affected software.
+A successful exploit could trigger an off-by-one memory write condition in the XGetFontPath(), XListExtensions(), and XListFonts() functions of the affected software client, which the attacker could use to execute arbitrary code on the affected system running the client.

 X.Org confirmed the vulnerability and released software updates.

-To exploit this vulnerability, the attacker must send a request that submits malicious input to the targeted system, making exploitation more difficult in environments that restrict network access from untrusted sources.
+To exploit this vulnerability, the attacker must send a malicious request to the targeted system, making exploitation more difficult in environments that restrict network access from untrusted sources.

 Administrators are advised to apply the appropriate updates.

 Administrators are advised to allow only trusted users to have network access.

 Administrators are advised to run both firewall and antivirus applications to minimize the potential of inbound and outbound threats.

 Administrators may consider using IP-based access control lists (ACLs) to allow only trusted systems to access the affected systems.